 - U. S. citizens or eligible for citizenship

 - Permanent residence must be in New York City or within a 50-mile radius thereof

-- Entering their Junior Year in fall 2013
+- Entering their Sophomore or Junior Years in fall 2014

 Application Deadline and Notification: